-Restaurants can empower customers by providing them with the knowledge they need to make good decisions, as well as the ability to personalise what they order.
-Personalisation was found to be especially important in takeaway and delivery restaurants.
+Restaurants can empower customers by providing them with the knowledge they need to make good decisions, as well as the ability to personalize what they order.
+Personalization was found to be especially important in takeaway and delivery restaurants.
 It was also the second most important factor in sit-down restaurants.

 Listen to Customers

 This relates to the ability of customers to provide feedback on the restaurant experience.
-While the survey found that this wasn’t normally especially important, it became more so if anything went wrong during their time at the restaurant.
+While the survey found that this wasn’t normally especially important, it became more so if anything went wrong during their time in the restaurant dining room.

 Delight the Customer

-Restaurants can delight customers by creating an appealing ambiance or using sustainable practices.
+Restaurants can delight customers by creating an appealing ambience, employing friendly staff, ensuring good service or using sustainable practices.

 Know the Customer